Trileçe: Origin and spread

 The exact origins of trileçe are debated.
-However, the most likely explanation is that the popularity of Latin American soap operas in Albania led local chefs to reverse-engineer the tres leches cake, which then spread to Turkey, Bosnia and Herzegovina and throughout the Balkans.Another theory was the packaging of condensed milk in the 1940s showcasing recipes for tres leches.
+One theory posits that the popularity of Latin American soap operas in Albania led local chefs to reverse-engineer the tres leches cake, which then spread to Turkey, Bosnia and Herzegovina and throughout the Balkans.
+Another theory was the packaging of condensed milk in the 1940s showcasing recipes for tres leches.
 There is also the theory that Renata Casadei, an Italian chef at Piazza in Tirana, introduced it to Albania in the early 2000s after visiting a friend in the Dominican Republic.

+Trileçe later spread from Turkey to parts of the Arab world.

+Given its cross-cultural influences, Trileçe is frequently classified as fusion cuisine.

+Regional variations

 The Albanian version is sometimes made literally with three types of milk: cow, goat, and water buffalo.
-However, more commonly, a mixture of cow's milk and cream is used.
-While tres leches is typically topped with cream and fruit, the Balkan variation, trileçe, usually features a caramel topping, although sometimes cream is added before the caramel.
+However, more commonly in modern versions, a mixture of cow's milk and cream is used.

+While tres leches is typically topped with cream and fruit, the Balkan variation, trileçe, usually features a caramel or fruit sauce topping, although sometimes cream is added before the caramel.

 In Istanbul, where condensed milk is less popular, some versions use cow, sheep and goat milks as the 3 milks required by the recipe.

 Ingredients

-Trileçe consists of a standard cake base that is soaked in three kinds of milk ("tres lèches"in Spanish).
+Trileçe consists of a standard cake base that is soaked in three kinds of milk ("tres leches"in Spanish).
 The milks used are evaporated, condensed, and whole milks.
 This mixture is poured over the baked sponge, allowing the milks to be absorbed to make a dessert with an almost pudding-like consistency.
 The cake is then topped with caramel or a whipped cream.
 It can also be topped with strawberries, blueberries, fruit drizzle and cinnamon.